aninditadash/java_basics/README.md

 - Interfaces can also have private static methods, which can be called from other static methods or default methods within the interface.

 __Why default methods added in interfaces:__ Default methods were introduced in Java 8 to address the challenge of evolving interfaces without breaking existing code that implements those interfaces.
 Backward Compatibility and Interface Evolution: Prior to Java 8, if a new abstract method was added to an interface, all classes that implemented that interface were required to provide an implementation for the new method.
 This could lead to significant refactoring, especially in large codebases with many implementing classes.
 Default methods allow new methods to be added to an interface with a default implementation, meaning that existing implementing classes do not need to be modified unless they specifically want to override the default behavior.

+### __final Modifier in Java__

+- A final method cannot be overridden by a subclass.
+- A final field means an object's field can't be reassigned or given a different value after its initialization.
+- A final static field is a class field that can't be reassigned or given a different value after the class's initialization process.
+- A final class can't be overridden, meaning no class can use it in the extends clause.

 ## **Inheritance**